rodralez/ai-portfolio/panini/README.md

 **Reading time: 9 minute(s) @ 200 WPM.**

 Every 4 years the madness starts all over again: it is time to complete a new Panini album for the FIFA World Cup.
-This year is not an exception and the Panini company has released a new album with **638 stickers** to collect due to the FIFA World Cup Qatar 2022.
+This year is not an exception and the Panini company has released a new album with **`r CS` stickers** to collect due to the FIFA World Cup Qatar 2022.
 Let the **Paninimania** begin!

+The Panini Qatar 2022 collection also includes **`r RS` extra stickers** featuring 14 legendary players and 6 rookie players.
+These unnumbered stickers are not part of the main album.
+Extra stickers are really hard to collect: on average 1 extra sticker can be found in 100 packs, according to the information provided at the Panini website.

+An ancient question asked by all mankind is *how many packs do I have to buy to complete the Panini album?*.
+In an effort to bringing some relief to humanity, we have developed a **web application** where you can estimate how many Panini packs you have to buy based on your own situation: number of unique stickers that you have already collected, number of friends you are swapping stickers with, and the price of a Panini pack in your country.
+You can try this <a href="https://model01.ingenieria.uncuyo.edu.ar/panini-app/" target="_blank">web app here</a>.

+The rest of this report will be dedicated to expose *what is under the hood* of this web app.

-One question that usually arises is *how many packs do I have to buy to complete the Panini album?*.
-Luckily, probability theory has an answer for that question.
-The [Coupon Collector Problem](https://en.wikipedia.org/wiki/Coupon_collector%27s_problem) is a theoretical framework to estimate how many coupons have to be collected to win a prize from, for example, an on-pack cereal promotion.
-At first sight, the Coupon Collector Problem theory can be used to answer that question, but it is not exactly the same problem.
-When trying to complete the Panini album, collectors must gather 638 stickers by getting 5 different stickers randomly when purchasing 1 pack.
+The <a href="https://en.wikipedia.org/wiki/Coupon_collector%27s_problem" target="_blank">Coupon Collector Problem</a> is a mathematical framework to estimate how many coupons have to be collected to win a prize from, for example, an on-pack cereal promotion.
+At first sight, the Coupon Collector Problem theory can be used to know the number of missing packs to complete a Panini album, but it is not exactly the same problem.
+When trying to complete a Panini album, collectors must gather `r CS` stickers by getting 5 different stickers randomly when purchasing 1 pack.
 Panini guarantees that stickers inside a pack are not duplicated.
 Additionally, Panini collectors can cooperate and swap duplicated stickers.
 This is a very common practice.
 Because of these particularities, this problem is usually called the **Panini Collector Problem** (PCP).

-Several papers can be found in the scientific literature that address the PCP.
-In this report we will try to bring to a broader public the main ideas and results behind these previous publications.
-In particular, we have focused on two papers.
-For more details, please see the [References](#references) section.

-So, as mentioned, two strategies can be addressed to complete the Panini album:
+So, two strategies can be addressed to complete the Panini album:

 1. Collecting stickers alone without swapping stickers with other collectors.
 2. Collecting stickers and cooperating with other collectors to complete the album, a more common approach.

-In this report we will evaluate these two scenarios to shed some light to which is the best strategy.
+We will evaluate these two scenarios to shed some light to which is the best strategy.

-The Panini Qatar 2022 collection also includes **20 extra stickers** featuring 14 legendary players and 6 rookie players printed in 4 different color variants.
-Although these unnumbered stickers are not part of the main album, we want to evaluate the impact of these rare stickers in completing the Panini collection, album plus extra stickers.
+Additionally, we want to test the impact of the `r RS` extra stickers in completing the Panini collection, album plus extra stickers.

-All the code developed for this report can be found at [this link](https://github.com/rodralez/ds-portfolio).
+All the code developed for this report can be found at <a href="https://github.com/rodralez/ds-portfolio" target="_blank">this link</a>.

 ## No swapping strategy